The Top 5 Questions Your Candidate Should Be Asking YOU

 Step 2: Establish new patterns of communication

-Once the Integrator/2iC is trained and onboarded, they will be the team’s new point of contact for questions, issues, and decisions that may come up during the workday.
+Once the #2 Leader is trained and onboarded, they will be the team’s new point of contact for questions, issues, and decisions that may come up during the workday.
 These new communication patterns take time to establish and get used to, but eventually will free up the Visionary to move away from the day-to-day responsibilities to focus on what they do best.

 Step 3: Schedule shadowing time